michelelissoni/afrobarometer-fear-violence/README.md

 The scripts in this repository are written in a mix of Python and R. Most are designed to be operated from the command line, but the thesis figures are produced using Jupyter Notebooks and R Markdowns.

-The data and the complete results of the regressions are available at [afrobarometer-fear-violence-drive](https://drive.google.com/drive/folders/17uVDb_O3bwmzv2DRca-LNa15jkRg28dB?usp=sharing).
+The data are available at [afrobarometer-fear-violence-drive](https://drive.google.com/drive/folders/17uVDb_O3bwmzv2DRca-LNa15jkRg28dB?usp=sharing).
 If you intend to replicate the work, download this entire folder, which also contains the scripts.
+The Results folder, specifically, contains the complete results of the regressions.

 The respondent-level Afrobarometer Round 8 data used in the study are not made available, in compliance with the Afrobarometer data policy, but they can be requested at https://www.afrobarometer.org/contact-us/data-requests/.